0

 Take a Lake Cruise

 If you enjoy being on the water, a lake cruise is a fun activity whether in the day, around sunset or in the evening.
-While you don’t get to see the buildings up close like on a architecture river cruise, you do get to enjoy skyline views and a refreshing cool lake breeze.
+While you don’t get to see the buildings up close like on a architecture river cruise, you do get to enjoy skyline views especially around sunset and a refreshing cool lake breeze.
+Lake cruises depart from both Navy Pier or the Michigan Avenue Bridge (DuSable Bridge).

 Enjoy the Views at Navy Pier